Chunjee/array.ahk/docs.md

 ## .reduce
 > `array.reduce(func("function"))`

 Executes a reducer function on each element of the array, resulting in single output value.
-The reducer function is invoked with three arguments; (accumulator, element, index, array).
+The reducer function is invoked with four arguments; (accumulator, element, index, array).

 #### Arguments
 | Argument       | Type         | Description  |